-Reporting sick/absenteeism If a student is not able to attend school the parent/guardian should contact the school administration stating the reason for not attending class.
-This should be repeated for all the days that a student is unable to attend school.
+Reporting sick/absenteeism If a student is not able to attend school, the parent/guardian should contact the school administration stating the reason for not attending class.
+This should be repeated every day that a student is unable to attend school.